jupyterlab/jupyterlab/docs/xkcd_extension_tutorial.md

 ## Add a command to show the xckd panel

 The *command palette* is the primary view of all commands available to you in JupyterLab.
-For your first addition,yYou're going to add a *Random xkcd* command to the palette and get it to show an *xkcd* tab panel when invoked.
+For your first addition, you're going to add a *Random xkcd comic* command to the palette and get it to show an *xkcd* tab panel when invoked.

 Fire up your favorite text editor and open the `src/index.ts` file in your extension project.
 Add the following import at the top of the file to get a reference to the command palette interface.